sparkfun/SparkFun_DataLogger/docs/example_azure.md

 * Securely connecting the device
 * How data is posted from the DataLogger IoT to the Azure Device

-Currently, the Azure IoT device connection is is a single direction - it is used to post data from the hardware to the Azure IoT Device.
+Currently, the Azure IoT device connection is a single direction - it is used to post data from the hardware to the Azure IoT Device.
 Configuration information from Azure IoT to the DataLogger IoT is currently not implemented.